exasol/postgresql-virtual-schema/README.md

 # Overview

 The **PostgreSQL Virtual Schema** provides an abstraction layer that makes an external [PostgreSQL](https://www.postgresql.org/) database accessible from an Exasol database through regular SQL commands.
-The contents of the external MySQL database are mapped to virtual tables which look like and can be queried as any regular Exasol table.
+The contents of the external PostgreSQL database are mapped to virtual tables which look like and can be queried as any regular Exasol table.

 If you want to set up a Virtual Schema for a different database system, please head over to the [Virtual Schemas Repository][virtual-schemas].